anyproto/docs/basics/graph.md

 <figure><img src="../.gitbook/assets/Graph Icon.png" alt=""><figcaption><p>Locate the graph icon in the middle of your navigation panel</p></figcaption></figure>

-### Open your Graph to see all of your objects and their relations.
+### Open your Graph to see all of your objects and their relations

 Here you can see which Objects are connected together, and the direction everything flows.